kjossul/kjossul.github.io/_posts/2025-02-20-cotd-analysis.md

 Another important date to remember is 15th May 2023, when the game was launched on consoles, since this brought a considerable amount of new players into the game mode.
 The releases of the three TMO cars (21st Nov 2023, 27th Feb 2024, 22nd May 2024) are also significant, as well as the beginning of 2024 when the pricing model changed.
 You'll find spikes (or dips) in the upcoming graphs around the dates mentioned above.

-In addition to this, the community has shown a bigger pull to special events, for instance on 29th July 2024 we had [Pyramidori](https://www.trackmania.io/#/leaderboard/D6gnMSccMV_QHo4KG5LREWvYti2), made by popular streamer **Wirtual** with scenery by **Oclavukixus**.
-Being the awaited sequel of Wirtual's previous COTD, [Midori](https://trackmania.io/#/leaderboard/tZROO7ZGFV5oSel3hyKrvZ60Xth), more players were interested in playing COTD on that day, with a player count of ~4000 players, while other tracks in the same week show player counts of low ~2000s. **Almost halved**.
+In addition to this, the community has shown a bigger pull to special events, for instance on 29th July 2024 we had [Pyramidori](https://www.trackmania.io/#/leaderboard/D6gnMSccMV_QHo4KG5LREWvYti2){:target="_blank"}, made by popular streamer **Wirtual** with scenery by **Oclavukixus**.
+Being the awaited sequel of Wirtual's previous COTD, [Midori](https://trackmania.io/#/leaderboard/tZROO7ZGFV5oSel3hyKrvZ60Xth){:target="_blank"}, more players were interested in playing COTD on that day, with a player count of ~4000 players, while other tracks in the same week show player counts of low ~2000s. **Almost halved**.

 While this is surely a special occurrence, it at least shows that the game mode still has a potential player base that just doesn't bother opening the game for the "standard" cups.

 Alright, time for some graphs.
 The dataset I'm working on contains COTD information from its beginning **until end of 2024**.
 Keep in mind that some cups were broken by technical issues, so some player data is missing.
-However, being a somewhat rare occurrence, the dataset is big enough to show meaningful information over this game mode.
+However, being a somewhat rare occurrence, the dataset is big enough to show meaningful information on this game mode.

 ## Player Participation